aaronwmorris/indi-allsky/docs/asi676mc-frame-repair.md

 browser cannot provide them.

 Manual uploads are bound to the selected, currently available ASI676MC by its database ID, UUID, and detected device name.
-This also provides a narrow legacy compatibility path for standard FITS written with indi-allsky's default `INSTRUME=indi-allsky` header.
+This also provides a narrow camera-bound legacy compatibility path for standard FITS written with indi-allsky's default `INSTRUME=indi-allsky` header.
 When all camera-bearing headers are absent or generic, the tool may use the bound ASI676MC identity after every RAW-layout check passes.
-A file that explicitly names another camera is always rejected;
-the session identity never overrides conflicting FITS metadata.
+A file that explicitly names another camera is always rejected; the session identity never overrides conflicting FITS metadata.
 Standalone and non-camera-bound uses remain strict.
 The result and text report disclose how many uploaded files used this legacy identity path.
-This fallback changes only the source of the camera name: RAW16 structure, `BAYERPAT=RGGB`, 1x1 binning, zero Bayer offsets, valid exposure, gain and timestamp metadata, decoded-size limits, and exact frame-shape matching within each purple/reference group remain strict.

 The cancel action aborts an active upload, stops saved-FITS discovery or private staging at its next safe checkpoint, cancels a queued job, or asks a